Our supporter promise

 We will protect your data

 Your data is safe with us.
 We take our obligations very seriously and we will never sell your data to third party organisations.
-We will only contact you via methods we have received your consent for us to use and you can contact our Support Services Response Team any time you wish to change the way we contact you or opt out of future communications
+We will only contact you via methods we have received your consent for us to use.
+You can contact our Support Services Response Team any time you wish to change the way we contact you or to opt out of future communications.
+Alternatively, you can let us know how you'd like to hear from us via our online preference portal.

 We are respectful